What to Do When Your Relationship is at Breaking Point

 You can think of maintaining a relationship like keeping a car in good condition.
 You have to give it regular check-ups, fill up the tank with the necessary fuel, and fix small issues along the way.
 If you stay on top of these things, your car will run smoothly.
 You might need “mini repair” sessions every now and then to address any minor problems before they turn into major ones.
 But if you don’t maintain it, eventually, it will reach a point where it requires significant repairs.
 It might reach such a state that it’s no longer worth fixing, and you have to let it go.

 Similarly, relationships require consistent care and attention to thrive.
 If you ignore issues or let them fester, you can end up at a breaking point where it becomes more difficult to save the relationship.
 The irony is that in the moment, it can feel much easier to ignore these “little” problems than to address them head-on.
-But this can only lead to bigger problems further down the line.
+But this almost always lead to bigger problems further down the line.

 What is a relationship “breaking point”?